girishji/search-complete.vim/README.md

 # Features

 1. Does not interfere with `c|d|y /pattern` commands.
-1. Async search does not get bogged down when searching large files.
+1. Search command does not get bogged down when searching large files.
 1. Respects forward (`/`) and reverse (`?`) search when displaying menu items.
 1. Does not interfere with search-history recall (arrow keys are not mapped).
-1. Switch between vertical popup menu and (unobtrusive) horizontal menu (overlayed on statusline).
+1. Switch between vertical popup menu and (unobtrusive) horizontal menu (overlay on statusline).
 1. Can search across space and newline characters (multi-line search).
 1. Does not interfere with search-highlighting and incremental-search.
 1. Fully customizable colors and popup menu options.